 If you’ve been thinking that 2020 would never end, then the good news is that we are finally coming up to the end of what has been an unexpectedly challenging year!
 The remainder of the year is dominated by holidays filled with food, so read on to create a solid plan to stay on track with keto.

-Wondering how to stay keto over the holidays this year?
+Are you wondering how to stay keto over the holidays this year or whether it’s okay to indulge a little?
 You are not the only one!